 We'll share our experience using Liquid IV during exercise, compare the product to other electrolyte drinks, and publish a price breakdown featuring the retailer that sells Liquid IV for the best price.

 Highly Questionable Health Claims

-To understand why Liquid IV’s claim of hydration multiplication makes no sense, we have to first overview what hydration is.
+To understand why Liquid IV’s claim of "hydration multiplication" is questionable and arguably unscientific, we have to first overview what hydration is.

 Hydration is simply the process of drinking water, or consuming water-containing foods like fresh fruit, to replace that lost during the day and maintain proper biological function.

 There is no way to “multiply” hydration, and not even an explanation of what that would entail on Liquid IV’s site.
 We consider this to be a marketing claim and not a scientific claim.